BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/accessibility.md

 + Ensure all interactive elements have intentional styles for applied states: focus, hover, active, and visited

 #### Forms
-+ Ensure forms are in single column, have descriptive labels, avoid placeholder text and include clear error states
++ Ensure forms are in a single column, have descriptive labels, avoid placeholder text and include clear error states
 + Ensure labels are assigned to each form element

 #### Touch targets